-Prerequisite: Minimum grade of C required in the following courses: English I (ENGL-101) or higher, Intermediate Algebra (MATH-107) or higher, Medical Terminology (EMIC-104), Anatomy and Physiology (BIOL-210) or higher, and Medical Professional Issues (HELR-150).
-The course will provide knowledge of Clinical Laboratory Improvement Amendments (CLIA) government regulations, training for specimen and blood collection methods using proper techniques and universal precautions for adults, children, and infants.
+Prerequisite: Minimum grade of C required in the following prerequisite and/or corequisite courses: English I (ENGL-101) or Intermediate Algebra (MATH-107) or higher, Medical Terminology (EMIC-104) and Medical Professional Issues (HELR-150).
+The course will provide knowledge of Clinical Improvement Amendments (CLIA) government regulations, training for specimen and blood collection methods using proper techniques and universal precautions for adults, children, and infants.
 Emphasis is on infection prevention, proper patient identification, testing specimens, labeling of specimens and quality assurance, specimen handling, processing, and proper documentation.